Buying “as is” without a Home Inspection

 No one can be forced to buy a home, and there are lemons everywhere.
 A quality home inspection may disclose important details about the condition of a home and its systems and more importantly a repair budget.
 The buyer is aware of what costs, repairs, and maintenance the home can require immediately and over time.
 If a buyer isn’t happy with the home inspection results, it normally offers one last chance to back out of the offer to purchase with the potential to lose their earnest money.
-However, This phase is vital when buying a property because it will potentially save you thousands if undisclosed defects are found down the road.
+However, This phase is vital when buying a property because it will potentially save you tens of thousands if undisclosed defects are found down the road.

 A home inspection can detect safety hazards, mold, carbon monoxide and other air quality problems, which all homes should be inspected for.
 Be sure that your home-buying contract specifies that such hazards can be observed, and you have the option to cancel the offer to purchase.
 Regardless of what is stated in the purchase agreement, you can never be forced to purchase unsafe or unhealthy home.